by Audrey Wang

 Last Fall, scholars, theologists, art practitioners and followers of Buddhism gathered at the University of Victoria for a weekend of lectures and performances for In The Present Moment: Buddhism, Contemporary Art and Social Practice, A Research Convening, organized by the AGGV in partnership with the Faculty of Fine Arts at UVic, Multifaith Services and the Centre for Studies in Religion and Society.

 The opening Orion Keynote Lecture & Performance was Lecture on Nothing with acclaimed New York-based writer and art critic, Kay Larson.
 A practitioner of the Karma Kagyu tradition of Tibetan Buddhism, Larson also served on the Content Committee of Awake: Art, Buddhism, and the Dimensions of Consciousness, a major colloquium at Green Gulch Zen Center in Marin County, California.
 In 2012, she published Where the Heart Beats: John Cage, Zen Buddhism, and the Inner Life of Artists (Penguin Press).
-She is currently working on a documentary film, about John Cage, his contributions to world culture, and his precedent-shattering score 4’33”, which embodies all his ideas in a single interval – a mere four and a half minutes – of non-doing, non-intention, silence and the music of the world.
+She is currently working on a documentary film about John Cage, his contributions to world culture, and his precedent-shattering score 4’33”, which embodies all his ideas in a single interval – a mere four and a half minutes – of non-doing, non-intention, silence and the music of the world.

 “This book has been a fifteen-year journey into the world of John Cage, who was teacher to so many, and who taught me, too.
 As real Zen teachers do, he modeled a way of life for me.
 This kind of teaching doesn’t need physical proximity.
 It is best displayed within the life of the person who teaches.
 What choices did he make?
 Why did he make them?
 What questions did he ask?
 Cage modeled a life that lives on in the daily moments of those who knew, loved, and were taught by him.” – Kay Larson

 John Cage is best known for 4’33” (1952).
 To Cage, the material of music is sound and silence.
-Larsen quotes from Lecture On Nothing: “I am here, and there is nothing to say.”
+Larson quotes from Lecture On Nothing: “I am here, and there is nothing to say.”
 And most famously, “I have nothing to say and I am saying it”.
 The effect of 4’33” is demonstrated through Cage’s contemporary, David Tudor who, in one performance sat at the piano, opening and closing the keyboard cover and sitting still in silence.
 Larson explains the ritualistic performance was Tudor creating non-intentional music, something no one else has composed yet.

-Larsen likens 4’33” to the experience of a metaphoric flowing stream.
+Larson likens 4’33” to the experience of a metaphoric flowing stream.
 We all possess this stream of thought but we don’t pay any attention to it.
 Every performance of 4’33” is different in its experience, because of the environment, audience, state of mind and so on.
 4’33” was conceptualized as a “mind object”.
-Larsen declares that with 4’33”, Cage created the first piece of conceptual art in the post-modern sense.
+Larson declares that with 4’33”, Cage created the first piece of conceptual art in the post-modern sense.
 The mind and the flow are different but the stream is the same.

 In September 1950, Japanese Zen scholar D.T.
 Suzuki introduced Cage to Zen Buddhism, a pivotal moment in his entry into Buddhism and its relation to his life and work.
 At the time of their getting acquainted, Cage was feeling distressed, and Suzuki expounded that he had trouble with Ego.
 Suzuki taught him about the Ego and how empty thoughts were destructive, so one had to let go of them, a part of a cause and effect reaction.
 He advised Cage to let go of the Ego, and in its place, work or do whatever else that needed done.
 Let go of cause and effect, let go of desire, and only then can you write music.